 Confusion over fish names is an even bigger deal if you’re a fisheries scientist looking to compare results or share data.
 To address this issue, every 10 years or so, a small group of North American fish scientists produce a book entitled, Common and Scientific Names of Fishes from the United States, Canada, and Mexico.

 Walleye (Sander vitreus) are the largest members of the perch family, widespread throughout the province.
 They are, arguably, the province’s top sport fish for table fare.
-Walleye are closely related to the European zander (Sander lucioperca), which, by the way, is often referred to as a pikeperch.
+They’re also closely related to the European zander (Sander lucioperca), which, by the way, is often referred to as a pikeperch.

 Pike (Esox lucius), northern pike, or just plain northerns are so common throughout the province that most Ontario anglers have no problem differentiating a pike from a walleye.
 However, the average person could not easily differentiate a pickerel from a small pike.
 In Ontario, for instance, grass pickerel have a very similar body shape and colouration to juvenile pike, and they only reach about 30 centimetres long fully grown.
 The patterning on the side of an adult chain pickerel is distinct enough for most anglers to differentiate it from an adult pike.